 Dear MCPA Member:

-As a member, you also can obtain our free crime prevention trading cards and discounted rates for our annual conference and trainings.
-We will be hosting the “Night to Unite” kick-off breakfast in April and again will be supporting the Minnesota Law Enforcement Association Explorer Program by judging the Crime Prevention scenario.
+Remember, as a member, you can obtain our free crime prevention trading cards and discounted rates for our annual conference and trainings.
+We will also be hosting the annual “Night to Unite” kick-off breakfast on April 8th.
+Board members will also continue to support the Minnesota Law Enforcement Association Explorer Program by judging the Crime Prevention scenario at their annual conference.

 Minnesota Crime Prevention Association, President